pppontusw/dl-nhltv/README.md

 - Retry functionality is removed in favour of retrying with aria2, after removing alternate urls due to issues they caused - this seems to solve most issues
 - Mobile video recoding was removed, I'm not planning to add it back as I don't see much of a use for it but PRs are of course welcome

-Features not implemented yet (but that I plan to still implement):
+Features not implemented yet (that I will eventually still want to implement):
 - Housekeeping
 - Run with multiple teams

+Also PRs are open and welcome, Github Actions is set up to run the same test and lint suite as is defined in the Makefile - so you can use make locally to ensure your changes can be accepted.

 ## Requirements: